gnramsay/trekpedia/README.md

 python generate_trek.py
 ```

-The updated files will be created in the output folder, overwriting any existing
+The updated files will be created in the output folder, overwriting existing
 ones.

 ## Current known BUGS

-- Single-season Series currently wont be decoded, [issue #7][i7] is open for
+- Single-season Series currently won't be decoded; [issue #7][i7] is open for
   this.

 ## Further Enhancements planned

-- There is a list of Start Trek characters [here][st-char] that can also be parsed
+- A list of Star Trek characters [here][st-char] can also be parsed and linked
-and linked to the relevant series/season/episode data.
+to the relevant series/season/episode data.
 - Add a brief series and episode summary.

 [viacomcbs]:https://www.viacomcbs.com